AMSP-04/NETN-TMR/NETN-TMR.md

 **Figure: Negotiated Divestiture**

 1. The **Request Federate** sends a `RequestTransfer` interaction to the **Response Federate**.
-The `TransferType` parameter is set to `Divest` to indicate that attribute ownership is intended to change from the **Request Federate** to the **Response Federate**.
+Set the `TransferType` parameter to `Divest` to indicate that attribute ownership transfers from the **Request Federate** to the **Response Federate**.
 Included in the request are references to all instances and associated attributes involved in the transfer.
-2. The **Response Federate** replies to the request by sending a  `OfferTransfer` interaction.
+2. The **Response Federate** replies to the request by sending an `OfferTransfer` interaction.
 If the `IsOffering` parameter is True, the **Response Federate** is offering to acquire ownership of the attributes.
 3. The **Response Federate** starts the attribute ownership transfer using HLA Ownership Services by calling the RTI service `attributeOwnershipAcquisition`.
 4. The **Request Federate** receives a `requestAttributeOwnershipRelease` callback from the RTI.
 5. Before releasing attribute ownership, the **Request Federate** sends a final `updateAttributeValues` for all attributes involved in the transfer.
-6. The attribute update is reflected to the **Response Federate** by the RTI using the `reflectAttributeValues` callback.
+6. The attribute update is reflected the **Response Federate** by the RTI using the `reflectAttributeValues` callback.
 7. The **Request Federate** divest its ownership of the attributes by calling the RTI service `attributeOwnershipDivestitureIfWanted`.
 8. The RTI informs the **Response Federate** (and the Request federate) of the changed ownership using the `attributeOwnershipAcquisitionNotiication` callback.

-In the above example, the HLA callback `requestAttributeOwnershipRelease`, with a TransferId as UserSuppliedTag, may be delivered to the **Request Federate** before the `OfferTransfer` is received.
+In the above example, the HLA callback `requestAttributeOwnershipRelease`, with a `TransferId` as UserSuppliedTag, may be delivered to the **Request Federate** before the `OfferTransfer` is received.
 In such circumstances, the `requestAttributeOwnershipRelease` is considered a positive offer and the **Request Federate** shall ignore any `OfferTransfer` received later for the same TransferId.

 ### Acquisition without Negotiation